XeniaP/Trend-Micro-FileStorageSecurity-Upload-Demo-App/README.md

 NOTES:
-For Delete first Empty de S3 Bucket created in Deeploy and Delete de Root Stack and delete storage in Cloud One File Storage
+For Delete first Empty de S3 Bucket created in Deploy and Delete de Root Stack and delete storage in Cloud One File Storage